laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-For consistency with other features of Laravel, the `retryAfter` method and `retryAfter` property of queued jobs, mailers, notifications, and listeners has been renamed to `backoff`.
+For consistency with other features of Laravel, the `retryAfter` method and `retryAfter` property of queued jobs, mailers, notifications, and listeners have been renamed to `backoff`.
 You should update the name of this method / property in the relevant classes in your application.

 <a name="queue-timeout-at-property"></a>
 #### The `timeoutAt` Property